Shuichi Murata: 2009 World Baseball Classic

 In early 2009, Murata was chosen to play in the World Baseball Classic as a member of the national team, his first opportunity to redeem himself after an abysmal showing in the Olympics the previous summer.
 He hit a two-run home run in Japan's 4–0 win over China on March 5 as the team's No. 5 hitter and another three-run homer in their 14–2 mercy rule clubbing of South Korea on March 7 as the cleanup hitter, hitting .320 and driving in seven runs in the first seven games of the tournament.

 However, Murata injured himself while rounding first base in the fourth inning of Japan's seeding match against South Korea in the second round held in San Diego on March 19, tearing his right hamstring.
 Though Japan went on to become tournament champions in the final round played in Los Angeles, Murata was forced to return to Japan early.
 He was presented his gold medal by manager Tatsunori Hara upon the team's return to Tokyo on March 25.

+Coaching career

+On November 5, 2024, Murata was hired by the Yokohama DeNA BayStars to serve as a coach.